 Can I embed my event on another website?

 Yes.
-You can embed your webinar into an external site with an iframe.
+You can embed your webcast into an external site with an iframe.
 You can embed the event window only or you can require attendees to register to access the event.
-To learn how, see Embedding an Event.
+To learn how, see Embed a webcast in another website.